Here's Our Rant About Cue Health Inc. (HLTH)

 Current profitability levels for the company are sitting at:

-Based on Cue Health Inc. (HLTH), the company’s capital structure generated 26.44 points at debt to equity in total, while total debt to capital is 20.91.

-The receivables turnover for the company is 10.51 and the total asset turnover is 0.13.
-The liquidity ratio also appears to be rather interesting for investors as it stands at 1.18.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 4.01.